yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/canimationcolor-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do zhermetyzowanego CAnimationVariable reprezentujący składnik czerwony.
+Odwołanie do hermetyzowanych CAnimationVariable reprezentujący czerwony składnik.

 ### <a name="remarks"></a>Uwagi

-Możesz wywołać tę metodę, aby uzyskać bezpośredni dostęp do podstawowych CAnimationVariable reprezentujący składnik czerwony.
+Tę metodę można wywołać, aby uzyskać bezpośredni dostęp do podstawowej CAnimationVariable reprezentujący czerwony składnik.

-##  <a name="getvalue"></a>  CAnimationColor::GetValue
+## <a name="canimationcolorgetvalue"></a><a name="getvalue"></a>CAnimationColor::GetValue

 Zwraca bieżącą wartość.